10 solid reasons RIM will make a comeback

 Despite a slowly improving economy and a three-year-old stock market rebound, Americans today are more worried about their retirement finances than they were at the end of the Great Recession in 2009, according to a nationally representative survey of 2,508 adults conducted by the Pew Research Center.

-About four-in-ten adults (38%) say they are “not too” or “not at all” confident that they will have enough income and assets for their retirement,1 up from 25% in a Pew Research survey conducted in late February and March of 2009.
+About four-in-ten adults (38%) say they are “not too” or “not at all” confident that they will have enough income and assets for their retirement,

 In 2009 it was “Gloomy Boomers” in their mid-50s who were the most worried that they would outlive their retirement nest eggs.
 Today, retirement worries peak among adults in their late 30s—many of whom are the older sons and daughters of the Baby Boom generation.
 According to a Pew Research analysis of Federal Reserve Board data, this is also the age group that has suffered the steepest losses in household wealth in recent years.